pr3typrincess/pr3typrincess/README.md

 Good luck!

+## Plays when stunned.

-Rude much?
+Rude much? --
-Ugh
+Ugh --
 What is your problem!?
-Plays when stunned.